On the Garden of Eden theorem for B-free subshifts: Introduction

 \subsection{Results of the paper}

 Let $\tau$ be a CA on $(X,S)$.
 The elements of $X\setminus \tau(X)$ are called {\em Garden of Eden (GoE) configurations} in the theory of cellular automata, see \cite{Ce-Co} for a recent review.
 The name arises from the fact that such configurations can only occur at time $0$, when considering iterates $\tau^{k}(X_0)$ of an initial set $X_0\subset X$.
 A surjective CA does not admit any GoE configuration.
 In that context, a crucial property of a CA is a weakened form of injectivity: A CA is {\em pre-injective} if it is injective on every collection of configurations that mutually differ in at most finitely many coordinates.
-The Garden of Eden theorem holds if for any CA on some subshift, surjectivity is equivalent to pre-injectivity.
+One says \textit{``the Garden of Eden theorem holds on some subshift''}, if for any CA on this subshift surjectivity is equivalent to pre-injectivity.
 The implication that surjectivity implies pre-injectivity is also called the {\em Moore property}, the reverse implication is called the {\em Myhill property}.
 It is known that the GoE holds for irreducible subshifts of finite type \cite[Thm.~7.15]{Ce-Co} and that any strongly irreducible subshift satisfies the Myhill property \cite[Thm.~7.10]{Ce-Co}.
-In our setting, which is not subsumed by the above results, the GoE theorem holds for the class of Erd\"os $\mathscr{B}$-free subshifts.
-In fact, our main result even answers the two questions raised above.
+In our setting, which is not subsumed by the above results, the GoE theorem holds in particular for the class of Erd\"os $\mathscr{B}$-free subshifts.
+In fact, our main result in the Erdös case even answers the two questions raised above.

-\begin{Th} The $\mathscr{B}$-free subshift of any Erdös set $\mathscr{B}$ satisfies the GoE theorem.
-In fact, every CA is given by a monotone code, modulo a power of the shift.
-If the CA is onto, then it equals a power of the shift. \end{Th}
+\begin{Th} Assume that $\mathscr{B}$ is an Erd\"os set.
+Then the corresponding $\mathscr{B}$-free subshift satisfies the GoE theorem.
+If a CA is onto, then it equals a power of the shift.
+Moreover, every CA is given by a monotone code, modulo a power of the shift. \end{Th}

-In particular, our result states a very strong form of the Moore property, which implies Mentzen's theorem that the automorphism group of an Erdös $\mathscr{B}$-free subshift is trivial.
-We will obtain Theorem~\ref{t:main} as a particular case of Theorem~\ref{t:GoEforBehrend} below.
+Our result states a very strong form of the Moore property, which implies Mentzen's theorem that the automorphism group of an Erdös $\mathscr{B}$-free subshift is trivial.

-Subsequently, the paper discusses automorphism groups beyond the Erdös case.
-There is a natural hierarchy ranging from general proximal $\mathscr{B}$-free subshifts, characterised by the condition that $\mathscr{B}$ contains an infinite coprime subset \cite[Thm.~B]{Dy-Ka-Ku-Le}, to general hereditary $\mathscr{B}$-free subshifts, which extend the Erdös case.
-An example of a hereditary (hence proximal) $\mathscr{B}$-free shift that is not Erdös is given by the deficient integers.